 Regulated Activity

-Academies are 'specified places' which means that the majority of staff and volunteers will be engaged in regulated activity.
-A fuller explanation of regulated activity can be found in Keeping Children Safe in Education (2021) part three.
+Schools and academies are 'specified places' which means that the majority of staff and volunteers will be engaged in regulated activity.
+A fuller explanation of regulated activity can be found in Keeping Children Safe in Education (2022) part three.